Julielmnt/Numerical_Project/README.md

 ## Summary
 This is a project to implement an interface for the [GloUrb](https://glourb.universite-lyon.fr/) project.
 This is a multidisciplinary project studying the effect of urbanization on alluvial plains.
 They use [Google Earth Engine](https://earthengine.google.com/) to study the evolution of different parameters such as vegetation indices or water indices over time, using data from satellites.
 Samuel Dunesme and Barbara Belletti have been extracting their metrics using python : this is the [GloUrbEE](https://github.com/EVS-GIS/glourbee) project, which a lot of the code presented here relies on.
-Since a lot of the colllaborators of the project aren't used to programming, Glourbinterface has the goal of providing an interface for them to extract their data without diving into code.
+Since a lot of the collaborators of the project aren't used to programming, Glourbinterface has the goal of providing an interface for them to extract their data without diving into code.
+The entire "glourbee" package has been developped by Samuel Dunesme.

 ## Usage
 You first need to clone the github repository.